Rangerz132/spendguard-app/README.md

 ### Upcoming features / improvements

 - Add a "Create Budget" page (In Progess)
-- Improve the SignIn / SignUp page visually (In Progess)
+- Improve the "SignIn" / "SignUp" page visually (In Progess)
 - Implement the date comparaison (To Do)
+- Improve the "SignIn" / "SignUp" page visually (In Progess)
-- Add "Oboarding" (To Do)
+- Add an "Onboarding" page (To Do)
 - Add an "Edit Profile" page (To Do)
 - Enhance responsiveness for different devices (To Do)